 (3) A member of the committee, unless he or she sooner resigns or is removed from office, continues in office until his or her successor comes into office, even if the period for which he or she was appointed has expired.

-15. Committee meetings

-The committee may hold ordinary meetings at an interval to be determined by the committee and special meetings as required for the performance of the committee’s functions.
+[15.
+Deleted: SL 2022/37 r.
+4.]

 16. Panel of names — section 33(3)

 (1) From time to time, as the CEO considers necessary, the CEO is to cause to be published in a daily newspaper circulating throughout the State a notice calling for expressions of interest from persons interested in being selected to be a member of the committee.